Guide to starting an Alternative Provision

 Our more detailed guide complete with a suite of policy templates, planning tools and additional advice is available here:

-Guide to starting an Alternative Provision.
+Guide to starting a Non-School Alternative Provision

 At the moment there is a real need for alternative provisions to help re-engage and support the many young people who are struggling to access mainstream education.
 Their needs are varied but, for many, an excellent AP can literally be life changing.
-The option to work as an unregistered AP is available and allows a degree of specialism and freedom that isn’t found under the Ofsted framework.
+The option to work as a Non-School AP is available and allows a degree of specialism and freedom that isn’t found under the Ofsted framework.
 Alongside this freedom however comes a responsibility to drive the high standards that the young people we work with deserve.

 1) Do a feasibility study.